sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 ```zsh
 # pacman -S xf86-video-nouveau xf86-video-ati
 ```
-For more, see this page https://wiki.archlinux.org/index.php/PRIME.
+For more, see [this](https://wiki.archlinux.org/index.php/PRIME) page.

 #### GUI